-We apply this methodology to a scenario where a malicious party trains a Deep Neural Network (DNN) to classify running processes using the HPC trace as the input.
-This information is extremely useful to the attacker since it helps to choose a specific attack or even pick a vulnerable target among others.
-Once a vulnerable target is found, an attacker then can perform microarchitectural or application specific attacks.
+We apply this methodology to a scenario where a malicious party trains a CNN to classify running processes using the HPC trace as the input.
+This information is extremely useful to the attacker since it helps to choose a specific attack or pick a vulnerable target among others.
+Once a a target is found, an attacker can perform micro-architectural or application specific attacks.
 To circumvent this information leakage and protect processes, the defender attempts to mask the process signature.
-This masking should not interfere with the running process and should not create too much overhead to the overall system performance.
-This is why crafting minimal adversarial perturbations is crucial to the practicality of the defense.
+Ideally, the masking is minimal and does not interfere with the running process.

-The attacker periodically collects five HPC values for 10 milliseconds total with 10-microsecond intervals.
-This results in a total of 5000 data points per trace.
-Later, this trace is fed into classical machine learning and DL classifiers.
+Specifically, in our methodology, the attacker periodically collects 5 HPC values over 10 msec total with 10 usec intervals, resulting in total of 5000 data points per trace.
+Later, trace is fed into classical ML and DL classifiers.
 In this section, we explain our choice of the specific HPCs, the application classifier design and implementation details, the AL attacks applied to these classifiers and finally test the efficiency of adversarial defenses against our cloaking method.